Cyber-Incident-Monitor/TraCINg-Server/README.md

 http://dev.maxmind.com/geoip/legacy/geolite/ and place it next to index.js.

 ### Website ###
-In order to show th
+In order to use the website one must provide several external libraries

 ## Usage ##
 ### Server ###